atreyasha/dotfiles/develop.md

     2.  emacs

-        1.  emacs: clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections
+        1.  emacs: clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> will take time and effort

         2.  consider running emacs as a service to have everything synchronized in one run